Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/walkthrough.md

 Syntax languages have several ways they can be set up to provide automated IntelliPrompt completion.

 One or more [ICompletionProvider](provider-services/completion-provider.md) services may be registered on the language.
 These provider services can be ordered.
 When a completion provider service is on the language, any <kbd>Ctrl</kbd>+<kbd>Space</kbd> keys typed by the end user will call the first completion provider to see if it can open a completion session.
 If it can't, the next provider is checked, and so on.
-When opening a session, the completion providers determine if auto-complete is allowed, what features are enabled (filtering, auto-shrink, text matching algorithms, etc).
+When opening a session, the completion providers determine if auto-complete is allowed, what features are enabled (filtering, auto-shrink, text matching algorithms, etc.).
 The completion provider must also populate the items in the completion session prior to opening it.
-Completion providers often use a mix of looking at any available document [ParseData](xref:ActiproSoftware.Text.ICodeDocument.ParseData) and [token scanning](../text-parsing/core-text/scanning-text.md) to detemine which sort of items should be in the session, based on the current editor view caret location.
+Completion providers often use a mix of looking at any available document [ParseData](xref:ActiproSoftware.Text.ICodeDocument.ParseData) and [token scanning](../text-parsing/core-text/scanning-text.md) to determine which sort of items should be in the session, based on the current editor view caret location.

 Completion sessions can also be requested when the end user begins to type a new word.
-This involves having the language register an [IEditorDocumentTextChangeEventSink](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorDocumentTextChangeEventSink) service and in the text changed event notification, check a helper property on the event args that indicates if a new word is being typed.
+This involves having the language register an [IEditorDocumentTextChangeEventSink](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorDocumentTextChangeEventSink) service and in the text changed event notification, check a helper property on the event arguments that indicates if a new word is being typed.
 If so, request a completion session.
 A full sample of this is included in the "Opening a Session in Response to a Typed Character" section of the [Completion List](../user-interface/intelliprompt/completion-list.md) topic.

 </td>
 </tr>